 In the past, peanut helped save the economy of the South, when Alabama’s cotton crop was devastated by the boll weevil.
-Nowadays, groundnuts are viewed as an essential crop, both for the country’s economy and the planet, not to mentioning its nutritional qualities.
+Nowadays, groundnut is viewed as an essential crop, both for the country’s economy and the planet, not to mentioning its nutritional qualities.
 Learn why.

 1. Peanuts are naturally cholesterol-free.
 They’re a great plant-based option, containing more protein than any nut and several essential vitamins and minerals as well.